mathewgomas-alfred/mathewgomas.io/tutorials/eye_tracker.rst

 - Switching the mode doesn't automatically start the operation.
 You need an extra action for that.
 In our case, this action is "dwelling".
-  For example, to start a program, you switch to left double click mode and then dwell on the icon for the application to activate the double click.
+  For example, to start a program, you switch to the left double click mode and then dwell on the icon for the application to activate the double click.
-  Adjusting the dwell time is an important trade off: shorter dwell times allow for faster work but are also more error-prone.
+  Adjusting the dwell time is an important tradeoff: shorter dwell times allow for faster work but are also more error-prone.

 Requirements
 ------------

-Beside the -obvious- requirement of having an eye tracker device, you will also need a control program that will let you interact with the device.
+Besides the `obvious` requirement of having an eye tracker device, you will also need a control program that will let you interact with the device.
 When you obtain the device, such a program will most probably be provided to you but that program might not be sufficient for using the device with Krita.